-Yes; the IIS will not accept your application for GPISH unless you have provided this IELTS for UKVI (Academic) certificate by the application deadline.
+Yes.
+The IIS will not accept or consider your application for GPISH unless you have provided an accepted Academic English Skills

 What if the name on my qualifications differs from my name on my passport?

-The consistency of your name on all documentation is very important and it is imperative that your name is always spelled and written exactly the same on all formal documents which includes your passports, evidence of previous qualifications and IELTS for UKVI (Academic) certificate.
+The consistency of your name on all documentation is very important and it is imperative that your name is always spelled and written exactly the same on all formal documents which includes your passports, evidence of previous qualifications and Academic English Skills certificate.
 Should you have any discrepancies, you will need to provide an affidavit with your application.
-This affidavit should confirm all variations of your name are the same person.
+This affidavit should confirm all variations of your name are one of the same person.

 How do I apply?